 Advanced Broadcasting: Riles TV Broadcasting is open to 7th and 8th grade students.
-Students in broadcasting will be responsible for the daily Riles TV News Show as well as some videotaping/photographing of school events such as basketball games, plays, and dances.
+Students in broadcasting will be responsible for the daily Riles TV News Show as well as some videotaping/photographing of school events such as athletic events, plays, and dances.
 Because students will be required to work in teams, meet deadlines, and work carefully with expensive equipment, they must be dedicated, responsible, and motivated.

-This course is a DOUBLE BLOCK, meaning it will be daily and be counted as two elective courses.
+This course is delivered daily and will count as two elective periods.